Xramu/AgentforceVibesPlannerBoardLWC/project_board_prompt.md

 ## Task Item Specifications

 Task Item:
-Whenever a task is shown inside any of the windows inside the project management table component, make sure it can be visually differentiated from the other tasks.
+Whenever a task is shown inside any of the windows inside the project management board component, make sure it can be visually differentiated from the other tasks.
 Show each task item as a box with its task name shown on a label.
 If the task name is too long, clip it to stop it from overflowing outside of its box.
 Color the task box based on the task's handler.